melsman/MoA/README.md

    implementations are included, including a version based on pull and push arrays.

- * `ilvec.mlb`.
+ * `ilvec/il.mlb`.
 Implementation of code-generational one-dimensional
+   pull arrays of type `INT * (INT -> Exp)`.

+ * `ilvec/il2m.mlb`.
+Implementation of code-generational one-dimensional
-   pull arrays.
-Some support for nested vectors.
+   pull arrays of type `INT * (INT -> Exp M)`.
+Support for nested operations on vectors.

  * `moa.mlb`.
 Implementation of multi-dimensional array
    calculus.
 Makes use of `vec.mlb`.

  * `ilmoa.mlb`.
 Implementation of code-generational
    multi-dimensional array calculus.
+Makes use of `ilvec/il.mlb`.

+ * `ilapl.mlb`.
+Implementation of code-generational
-Makes use of `ilvec.mlb`.
+   multi-dimensional array calculus with APL semantics.
+Makes use of `il2m.mlb`.

 The "il" versions of the vector and array libraries are implementations that generate residual intermediate language "C like"